Traditional BSN Pathway | Admissions

 • Non-nursing specific coursework can still be considered for transfer to meet university and General Education requirements through the university level transfer process.

-• By mid-July, the results of the nursing coursework transfer credit evaluation will be shared with BSN transfer students via email.
+By mid-July, the results of the nursing coursework transfer credit evaluation will be shared with BSN transfer students via email.
 These results will be sent to the email address the student included on their BSN application.
+Once the results of the nursing coursework evaluation have been shared, BSN transfer students will have 1 week to accept the offer of admission.

 Admission Timeline

-If you applied for Autumn 2023, you can view the admissions timeline here.
+If you applied for Autumn 2026, you can view the admissions timeline here.
 This admissions timeline covers what you can expect throughout the application process, including an anticipated timeline for when admissions decisions will be released and next steps if you are offered admission.

 Apply now